Electric-Coin-Company/zashi-android/docs/Architecture.md

  * `app` — Compiles all of the modules together into the final application.
 This module contains minimal actual code.
 Note that the Java package structure for this module is under `cash.z.ecc.app` while the Android package name is `cash.z.ecc`.
  * `build-info-lib` — Collects information from the build environment (e.g. Git SHA, Git commit count) and compiles them into the application.
 Can also be used for injection of API keys or other secrets.
+ * ui
+     * `ui-design` — Contains UI theme elements only.
+Besides offering modularization, this allows for hiding of some Material Design components behind our own custom components.
      * `ui-lib` — User interface that the user interacts with.
 This contains 99% of the UI code, along with localizations, icons, and other assets.
  * preference
      * `preference-api-lib` — Multiplatform interfaces for key-value storage of preferences.
      * `preference-impl-android-lib` — Android-specific implementation for preference storage.
  * `sdk-ext-lib` — Contains extensions on top of the to the Zcash SDK.
 Some of these extensions might be migrated into the SDK eventually, while others might represent Android-centric idioms.
 Depending on how this module evolves, it could adopt another name such as `wallet-lib` or be split into two.
+ * `spackle-lib` — Random utilities, to fill in the cracks in the Kotlin and Android frameworks.

 ## Shared Resources
 There are some app-wide resources that share a common namespace, and these should be documented here to make it easy to ensure there are no collisions.